 When they are born, whitetails and mule deer have anywhere from 200 to 300 white spots speckled across their coat.
 Those are not there just for decoration or to make the fawn cuter, although they are good for that.
 Instead, they are meant to act as natural camouflage because the fawns are still weak and cannot run very well.
 The best way for a fawn to hide from predators is to lay perfectly still and try to blend in with its surroundings.
 At this young age, fawns do not give off any smell, so a predator can walk right past them without ever noticing them.

 The mother usually weans fawns off her milk about 10 weeks after they are born.
 The young deer lose their spots near the end of summer and beginning of fall.
 I should note this totally contradicts the incredibly inaccurate timeline in the movie "Bambi," where the cartoon deer still has spots at one year of age.
 This never happens, so don't use that as your gauge for how long they keep them.
 If you look closely at some fawns in late fall, you may still be able to see traces of their spots, especially if the deer was born late.
 In my experience, I have observed that mule deer fawns tend to keep their spots slightly longer than whitetail fawns.

 How many fawns do deer have?

 This is dependent on many factors including overall deer populations, the amount of available forage and sometimes the age of the doe.
 For instance, many first-time mothers and much older does will often give birth to just one healthy fawn.
 For most areas, twin fawns are incredibly common and what you are most likely to observe in the wild.
-If there is a mild winter and forage is readily available, you will sometimes see triplets, but it is more uncommon.
-I have only observed it twice in the last 20 years here in southwest Michigan.
-That is despite spending a ton of time outdoors and running numerous trail cameras every spring.
+If there is a mild winter and forage is readily available, you will sometimes see triplets, but it is pretty uncommon.
+I have only observed it twice in the last 20 years here in southwest Michigan, despite spending a ton of time outdoors and running numerous trail cameras every spring.